ibm-cloud-docs/messages-for-rabbitmq/howto-user-management.md

 If you need users that are created from _Service Credentials_ to have more privileges, you can log in with the admin user and grant them.

+## Users created through the CLI and the API

+Users that you create through the Cloud Databases API and the CloudDatabases CLI are given the same permissions as _Service Credential_ users.
+They have full permissions on the default Virtual Host and are tagged with the "monitoring" tag.
+If you need them to have more privileges, you can grant them while logged in with the admin user.

+Users created directly from the API and CLI do not appear in _Service Credentials_, but you can [add them](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-connection-strings#generating-service-credentials-for-existing-users) if you choose.

 ## RabbitMQ Users

 You can bypass creating users in _Service Credentials_ and create users directly in RabbitMQ.
 The RabbitmQ Management Plugin UI has a tab for user creation and management available to the admin user on your deployment.